Prodigi-Group/kite-web-app-sdk/README.md

 ### Suggested JavaScript Usage / Approach

-The library currently has a single method, launchPhotobook, which launches the photobook app with a number of images automatically included in the users photobook.
+The library currently has a single method, `launchPhotobook`, which launches the photobook app with a number of images automatically included in the users photobook.

 Import the script in the html or package it with your app